microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

 * Select an existing IoT Hub or create a new IoT Hub, remember your IoT Hub name as we will use it later.
 * Select an existing IoT Hub device or create a new IoT Hub device.

-## Config IoT Hub Connection String
+## Config IoT Hub Device Connection String

 > **Notice:** for real product we highly recommend you to use the [Azure IoT Hub Device  Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/) which can allowing you to provision millions of devices in a secure and scalable manner.
 And here is the [tutorial](https://github.com/Microsoft/vscode-iot-workbench/blob/master/docs/iot-devkit/devkit_dps.md) which can help you to learn how to use  Azure IoT Hub Device Provisioning Service [auto-provisioning](https://docs.microsoft.com/en-us/azure/iot-dps/concepts-auto-provisioning) a real device.